Use of Film

 The film is designed as an icebreaker for educators to air in classrooms to teach the history, virtues and values of the Shaka and Aloha Spirits.
 Following airing, student reflection, panels, roundtables or hands-on exercises may follow.
 Three special edition Shaka Curriculum sets for K-12 secondary school use are available.

-The film can also be used as an icebreaker for corporate facilitation and training to teach the history, virtues and values of the Shaka and Aloha Spirits.
+The film is also intended for use as an icebreaker during corporate facilitation and training sessions to teach the history, virtues and values of the Shaka and Aloha Spirits.
 Following airing, reflection, panels, roundtables or hands-on exercises may follow.
 Possible uses include:

 - CSR & DEI: Corporate Social Responsibility and Diversity, Equity & Inclusion sessions.